OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

 ---
 page_type: sample
-description: This is a sample app with capability to send notification when user creates workitem in Azure DevOps via webhooks.
+description: This is a sample app with capability to send notification in Teams when user creates a workitem in Azure DevOps via webhooks.
 products:
 - office-teams
 - office